That decrepit storage shed in your back yard could very well be your new favorite place to unwind, get creative or escape from the world.

 8. Make it comfortable.
 Choose cozy furniture and add pillows, rugs and other textiles so you want to spend time there.
 Determine if you will need air conditioning or heating as well.

 9. Beautify the outside.
-Decorate the exterior with flowers, window boxes, lights, lanterns, signs and other adornments.
+Decorate the exterior with flowers, window boxes, string lights, lanterns, signs and other adornments.